AdobeDocs/pass.en/help/accountiq/work-with-segments.md

    >[!IMPORTANT]
    >
-   >All the defined procedures are based on custom segments.
+   >All procedures described in this guide are based on custom segments.
 However, the concepts remain the same for both default and custom segments.

 When you go to the **Actions** and select the **[!UICONTROL Segments]** tab in the left panel, a list of segments available in the system is displayed.
 The segments page lets you quickly assess key details about each segment in a tabular format.
 The details include the segment name, the number of MVPDs and programmers, associated channels, metrics, [operations](product-concepts.md#operation-def) using the current segment, last modified date and time, as well as the name of the segment creator.